IuliaBunescu/thyroid-data-analysis/README.md

-# Thyroid Analysis Dashbaord
+# Thyroid Analysis Dashboard
-This repository contains exploration, cleaning, visualization, and a Streamlit dashboard built around the UCI "Thyroid Disease" dataset (most-extensive variant).
+This repository contains exploration, cleaning, visualization, and a Streamlit dashboard built around the UCI "Thyroid Disease" dataset (most extensive variant, made from multiple datasets).
 ## Scope
 Understanding thyroid disease through data analysis, with a focus on:
 - Data cleaning and preprocessing techniques for clinical datasets.